 1.2.1 Pillar 3 represents the supervisory reporting and disclosure requirements under Solvency II.
 Insurers are required to provide information, both for public disclosure and for private reporting to the supervisor.

 1.2.2 The Pillar 3 requirements include annual and quarterly quantitative reporting (the completion of standardised templates).
-In addition, the annual supervisory reporting requirements include an element of qualitative reporting, which insurers are required to submit with their public Solvency and Financial Condition Report (SFCR) as well as the private Regular Supervisory Report (RSR).
+In addition, the annual supervisory reporting requirements include an element of qualitative reporting, which insurers are required to submit with their public Solvency and Financial Condition Report (SFCR) .

 1.3 Application at Lloyd’s